-A native of Erie, PA and a graduate of Strong Vincent, Marcus embarked on a journey of service since returning to his hometown in 2005.
+A native of Erie, PA and a graduate of Strong Vincent, Marcus embarked on a journey of service upon returning to his hometown in 2005.
 His desire to impact future generations has made him one of the most impassioned advocates for Erie’s citizens; its youth in particular.
+In time, Marcus found a great deal of success in the non-profit space as an Executive Director.
+His innovative approach to programming, fund development, team building and strategic alliances, due in large part to the instincts he honed as a serial entrepreneur and small business owner, made him one of the most recognized executive directors among his contemporaries.

 WHY DEI IS CRUCIAL TO YOUR ORGANIZATION & BUSINESS